0xPolygon/polygon-docs/docs/zkEVM/architecture/protocol/etrog-upgrade.md

 Blocks with several transactions are achieved by using a small timeout of a few seconds, or a number of milliseconds, when creating the block and waiting for transactions to be added.

-The below figure displays blocks of the Etrog upgrade vis-à-vis those of the Dragonfruit upgrade.
+The figure below shows the structure of the blocks in Etrog versus those of the Dragonfruit upgrade.

 ![Figure: etrog-blocks-vs-dragonfruit](../../../img/zkEVM/etrog-blocks-vs-dragonfruit.png)